dylanjtuttle/rmap/README.md

 The Rotation Measure Analysis Program - A program designed to calculate Rotation Measures given a set of data from the Canadian Galactic Plane Survey

 - Written by Dr. Jo-Anne Brown
-- Modified by Cameron Van Eck
+- Modified by Dr. Cameron Van Eck
 - Ported to Python by Dylan Tuttle

 ## Overview